-11. Will this new course alter any degree, credential, certificate, or minor in your program?
-YES NO X If, YES attach a program modification form for all programs affected.
-Catalog deadline for New Minors and Programs (including modifications): October 15, 2007, preceding year.

-Catalog deadline for Course Proposals and Modifications: November 9, 2007, of preceding year.
-Last day to submit any work to be considered for the academic year: April 15th.
+13. Will this course modification alter any degree, credential, certificate, or minor in your program?
+Yes No X If, YES attach a program update or program modification form for all programs affected.
+Priority deadline for New Minors and Programs: October 4, 2010 of preceding year.
+Priority deadline for Course Proposals and Modifications: October 15, 2010.
+Last day to submit forms to be considered during the current academic year: April 15 th .